 In the foot, surgical correction and excision along with arthrodesis may be required.

-surgeon is the specialist who treats this condition.2.
-What is Keinbock’s disease?
+The orthopaedic surgeon is the specialist who treats this condition.

-Idiopathic (of unknown cause) avascular necrosis of the lunate bone in the elbow is called Keinbock’s disease.3.
-What is Preiser’s disease?
+Idiopathic (of unknown cause) avascular necrosis of the lunate bone in the elbow is called Keinbockís disease.

-Idiopathic avascular necrosis of the scaphoid bone in the wrist joint is called Preiser’s disease.4.
-What is Aviator’s Astragalus?
+Idiopathic avascular necrosis of the scaphoid bone in the wrist joint is called Preiserís disease.

-This is the name given to fracture of the talus in pilots of crashed aircrafts.
+This is the name given to fracture of the talus in pilots of crashed aircraft.

 - Pandit HG, BarnettA.
 Hip and Knee.
 In Williams NS, Bulstrode C.J.K, Oí Conell PR Bailey and Loveís Short Practice of Surgery 26th edition Taylor and Francis 2013:505